 Cheaper models have simple mesh pockets that are of course not waterproof and don’t even need closing, what would be the point.
 Top of the line backpack however should have pockets with high quality zippers that will have no problems stopping rain.
 Anything less than that and outside pockets will only be useful for things that can get wet without a problem (like your flip flops, water bottles etc… ).
 An ultimate waterproof travel backpack should have a pocket or two that can survive walking in the rain so your wallet, phone, snacks etc…are always close by.

 Everybody owns a laptop so an internal laptop pocket is a nice feature to have inside the main compartment.
 If the laptop pocket/sleeve is removable even better.
+You can of course just use your own laptop sleeve.
+A plus with some waterproof backpacks is that the sleeve is also waterproof.
+This means you can put your laptop inside the backpack full of wet gear and clothes if you need to and it will stay dry.

 AIR RELEASE VALVE